 About me: A recent arrival in the area I have quickly made my new home here.
 Much of the last year has been exploring the area, on foot, and feeling lucky to live amongst this amazing countryside and am laying down deep roots.
 I have worked alongside community businesses and social enterprises for the last ten years, helping people make a living by making a difference in their community.
 This follows a corporate career for over twenty years.
 The main life shaping events for me have been as a carer and trying to work through the system to do right by my loved ones.

-Why I am standing: I believe in people, coming together in their neighbourhoods and communities and the starting point of a better place to live is deeper and better connections; with the Council working to help people make a difference in their community.
+I believe in people, coming together in their neighbourhoods and communities and the starting point of a better place to live is deeper and better connections; with the Council working to help people make a difference in their community.
 In my working life I see the power of people running those places and spaces they are passionate about.
 To slow down the climate crisis and address the issues of bio-diversity and soil quality we need changes in policy as well as our individual contributions.
-Standing for the Council is my small contribution to encouraging this change and every vote for a Green Party candidate can be your contribution to a better future.